Secret Chiefs: Golden Dawn

 The Hermetic Order of the Golden Dawn was founded by persons claiming to be in communication with the Secret Chiefs.
 One of these Secret Chiefs (or a person in contact with them) was supposedly the (probably fictional) Anna Sprengel, whose name and address were allegedly decoded from the Cipher Manuscripts by William Wynn Westcott.

 In 1892, S. MacGregor Mathers (another founder) claimed that he had contacted these Secret Chiefs independently of Sprengel, and that this confirmed his position as head of the Golden Dawn.
 He declared this in a manifesto four years later saying that they were human and living on Earth, yet possessed terrible superhuman powers.
 He used this status to found the Second Order within the Golden Dawn, and to introduce the Adeptus Minor ritual.

 Aleister Crowley

 While in Algeria in 1909, Aleister Crowley, along with Victor Neuburg, recited numerous Enochian Calls or Aires.
 After the fifteenth Aire, he declared that he had attained the grade of Magister Templi (Master of the Temple), which meant that he was now on the level of these Secret Chiefs, although this declaration caused many occultists to stop taking him seriously if they had not done so already.
 He also described this attainment as a possible and in fact a necessary step for all who truly followed his path.

-In 1947, when Aleister Crowley died, he left behind a sketch of one of the Secret Chiefs, Crowley's invisible mentor that he called LAM.
-The sketch looks like a grey alien.